Betty's Brain

-Betty's Brain is a software environment created at Vanderbilt University by the Teachable Agents Group to help promote students' understanding of metacognitive skills and to reinforce river ecosystem knowledge as part of a science curriculum.
-It is a qualitative constraint system, using node-link diagrams to represent models for teaching complex scientific and engineering domains in high school.
+Betty's Brain is a software environment created at Vanderbilt University by the Teachable Agents Group to help promote students' understanding of metacognitive skills and to help middle school students learn science curriculum units, such as pond ecosystems, climate change, and human body thermoregulation.
+It is a qualitative reasoning system, using a node-link causal structure with concepts as nodes and links between concepts representing causal relations.
+These causal models help middle school students construct and reason with complex scientific models.

-The system specifically focuses on reinforcing so called self-regulatory skills that promote both self monitoring and self assessment as one might expect of an independent learner.
+The system specifically focuses on reinforcing so called self-regulated learning (SRL) skills that promote both self monitoring and self assessment as one might expect of an independent learner.

-The system focuses around a main character, Betty, who has asked the students to teach her about river ecosystems.
+The system focuses around a main character, Betty, who has asked the students to teach her about a scientific process.
 In this way Betty's Brain diverges from a classic intelligent tutoring system (ITS) and adopts the learning by teaching (LBT) paradigm where computer agent interactions are focused around completing a primary task unrelated to the acquisition of domain content knowledge.

 More recently, Betty's level of artificial intelligence has been largely modified to increase the interactivity with the students.
 Betty's task is to interact with students as a "good" learner, one who has self-regulatory skills, might.
 By incorporating feedback related to these self-regulatory skills we have shown that students are better able to perform in future learning tasks.

 Current studies are focused on the 5th grade classroom with approximately 100 students.
 As well, as of July 2007, the system is being developed to integrate directly into classroom curriculum for the coming semester with included tools such as Front of the Class Betty, developed at Stanford University.